michaelpantic/chocolog/libraries/SdFat/examples/#attic/readme.txt

 average - A demonstration of parsing floating point numbers.

+BaseExtCaseTest - Long file name test.

 benchSD - A read/write benchmark for the standard Arduino SD.h library.

 bufstream - ibufsteam to parse a line and obufstream to format a line.

+cin_cout - Demo of ArduinoInStream and ArduinoOutStream.

 eventlog - Append a line to a file - demo of pathnames and streams.